WOW: Women's Older Wisdom

 —Josefine Auslender, Artist

 I was privileged to sit down with Sarah and Josefine in Sarah’s Woolwich, Maine gallery, where we were surrounded by the solo exhibit of Josefina’s art.
-I was there to interview Sarah and Josefina on the role art plays in our lives.
+I was there to interview Sarah and Josefine on the role art plays in our lives.

 Opening the door to Sarah’s gallery delivered me to a magical space.
 I was transported by Josefine’s powerful images and by the serene woodsy setting, where majestic leafy trees are visible from the windows that flood the gallery with natural light.